-ManageEngine Hyper V Configuration tool also helps an administrator to view the following performance parameters for both the Hyper V host and its virtual machines.
+ManageEngine Hyper-V Configuration tool also helps an administrator to view the following performance parameters of the Hyper-V host:

 CPU Utilization is the current percentage of the total clock cycles being consumed by the virtual system.
 If a processor of a single VM shows 100% utilization, and the machine has totally 2 physical processors, then we can expect the total CPU load percentage to be around 50%.